poetic/meteor-multi-deploy/README.md

 # The Goal
 Automate the deployment of a meteor project to multiple platforms.

+# Note
+This is package is only tested on Mac.

 # Get Started
 ```
 npm install -g meteor-multi-deploy